open-telemetry/opentelemetry.io/content/en/docs/migration/opentracing.md

 ## Specification and implementation details

-For details on how each individual OpenTracing shim works, see the appropriate language-specific documentation.
+For details on how each OpenTracing shim works, see the appropriate language-specific documentation.
 For details on the design of the OpenTracing shim, see [OpenTracing Compatibility][OT_spec].